website-icon/standard/standard.md

 `VENDOR-PLATFORM[-SIZE].EXT` combination without looking up `index.txt` first, but MUST stop, if it finds no suitable candidate after three tries.

-Clients SHOULD (TODO: MUST?) follow HTTP redirects from URLs within the `/.well-known/icons/` folder.
+Clients MUST follow HTTP redirects from URLs within the `/.well-known/icons/` folder to URLs with the same origin.
+Clients SHOULD follow redirects to a resource with a different origin, if this resource is not deemed a security or privacy threat.

 If a client requests `/favicon.ico` from the docroot and is redirected to either `/.well-known/icons/favicon.svg` or `/.well-known/icons/favicon.ico`,